create3000/x_ite/docs/_posts/components/Shaders/Matrix4VertexAttribute.md

 Matrix4VertexAttribute defines a set of per-vertex 4x4 matrix attributes.

-The Matrix4VertexAttribute node belongs to the **Shaders** component and requires at least level **1,** its default container field is *attrib.* It is available from X3D version 3.0 or higher.
+The Matrix4VertexAttribute node belongs to the **Shaders** component and requires at least support level **1,** its default container field is *attrib.* It is available from X3D version 3.0 or higher.

 ## Hierarchy